jimboswolegins/github-slideshow/_posts/0000-01-02-jimboswolegins.md

 layout: slide
 title: "Welcome to our James Couch's slide!"
 ---
-This is jimboswolegins' a.k.a James Couch slide
+This is jimboswolegins' a.k.a James Couch slide :tada:
 Use the left arrow to go back!